What is a Spread?

 The size of a spread can be influenced by several factors, with the most important factor being liquidity.

 The size of a spread can also be influenced by volatility and risk.
 When a market is rapidly increasing or declining, volatility is higher, and therefore the spread is wider.
 This is because brokers want to take advantage of the big movements, and traders are willing to pay more to trade a fast-moving trend.
-When volatility is low, risk is also low and therefore the spread is narrower.
+When volatility is low, the risk is also low and therefore the spread is narrower.

 Forex pips and spreads